savetheclocktower/pulsar-tree-sitter-tools/README.md

 ### Running queries

-The query field is shown below the node inspector and accepts any valid [tree-sitter query syntax](https://tree-sitter.github.io/tree-sitter/using-parsers#pattern-matching-with-queries).
+The query field is shown below the node inspector and accepts any valid [Tree-sitter query syntax](https://tree-sitter.github.io/tree-sitter/using-parsers#pattern-matching-with-queries).

 When a query runs, each capture name in the query will be annotated with a colored decoration, and any matches for that capture in the editor will have the same decoration.